Banner Image

 "I don't see what the difference is."

-“You don’t get it, Jer.
-It doesn’t work if it’s not in person.”
+"You don't get it, Joel.
+It doesn't work if it's not in person."

 Joel visibly tried not to roll his eyes.
 "They're all your fans, Dolan."